rhuanca/teaching_my_autistic_son_programming/daily_challenges/phase1_elemental/Day_07_Colors_Fun.md

 ### Easy:
 - Make a rainbow using all colors you know
-- Draw your favorite color triangle and square

 ### Hard:
-- Create a flower with different colored petals
 - Draw a house with colored parts (red roof, blue walls, etc.)

 ---